ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 **Combat Extender**

 1. More entries/additions to CX config for EO, VUE, MMM, and MTM encounters.
 MTM slowly getting closer to not disrupting early Act 1 flow.
+2. Reduced enemy HP across the board.
+Bosses reduced slightly, mooks most effected.
+3. Early experimentation has begun with using CX's "Cloning" features.
+This will be used very selectively to a small number of fights where I think extra mooks or one extra brute will be a more effective balance factor than obsessive override edits.
+4. Experiments with giving enemies Goon damage bonuses.
+These are (generally) an extra d4 damage to their attacks, spells, and/or spell attacks, especially to help Act 3 enemies compete with players.
+Please provide feedback if the way this is implemented has unexpected consequences other than you taking more damage.
+For example, do enemies having more access to multi-damage-phase attacks disrupt certain playstyles/metas?

 **Other**